COVID-19: travel overview

 If you plan to travel to Ireland, you should read the latest travel advice from the Department of Foreign Affairs and Trade.

-If you arrive from Ireland from another country, you must fill in a COVID-19 Passenger Locator Form (pdf).
 The information on the form may be used to contact you to check your location, or to contact you if there is a confirmed or suspected case of COVID-19 on your flight or ferry.
-You can fill the form in before you travel.

 If any of the information you provide on the form changes in the next 14 days, you must email firstname.lastname@example.org with updated information.

-You may be fined up to €2,500 or imprisoned for up to 6 months, or both if you do not:
+You may be fined up to €2,500 or imprisoned for up to 6 months, or both if you:

-- Fill in and submit the form to a relevant person
+- Do not fill in and submit the form to a relevant person

 - Knowingly provide information that is false or misleading

-- Update your residence details if these change within 14 days of your arrival.
+- Do not update your residence details if these change within 14 days of your arrival.

 You do not have to fill in this form if you are: